-All shareholders of the Company receive the Annual Report and notice of AGM of the Company which are despatched at least 14 days Provision 11.1 before the AGM of the Company.
+All shareholders of the Company receive the Annual Report and notice of AGM of the Company which are despatched at least 15 days before the AGM of the Company.
 If necessary, a notice of general meeting, together with explanatory notes or a circular, is despatched to all shareholders of the Company on items of special business at least 21 days before the general meeting.
+The forthcoming AGM of the Company will be held by way of electronic means and Shareholders will not be able to attend the AGM in person.
+To enable Shareholders to participate in and vote effectively at the forthcoming AGM to be held by way of electronic means, the Company has set out detailed information on arrangements relating to attendance at the AGM, submission of questions in advance of and live at the AGM, addressing of substantial and relevant questions at the AGM, and voting procedures for the forthcoming AGM in the Company's announcement dated 12 April 2023.